About

 6. Once the dough has come together, shape it into a circle on a baking sheet and make slices into the dough.

-8. While the pumpkin spice scones are cooling, make the glaze by combining the powdered sugar, extract and milk.
+8. While the pumpkin scones are cooling, make the glaze by combining the powdered sugar, extract and milk.
 Glaze in a zigzag pattern, or spoon glaze over the top and allow to set.

 Glaze Options